hannayj/namesbackend/README.md

 In order to run the server in development mode, run *npm run dev* in the terminal.
 The server will run in port 3001 and the api can be found in: /api/names.

-The application is also in [Heroku](https://mighty-earth-09954.herokuapp.com).
+The application used to be in Heroku, but then they started asking money for it.